OntimizeWeb/docs/_o_components/44-o-snackbar.component.md

 The `SnackBarService` is a service for displaying snack-bar notifications.

-A snack-bar contains allways a message.
+A snack-bar contains always a message.
 You can optionally add a configuration object in order to show an icon, an action button or deciding how long the snack-bar will be shown.
-Check the attributes of the snack-bar configuration in the **API** sectio of this page.
+Check the attributes of the snack-bar configuration in the **API** section of this page.

 ## Example